justin-rhee/justin-rhee/README.md

 ## Keeping an agent inside the lines

 - [bash-havoc-guard](https://github.com/justin-rhee/bash-havoc-guard).
-Reads every shell command your agent is about to run and stops the dangerous ones.
+Reads every shell command your agent is about to run and stops the dangerous ones
 - [path-fence](https://github.com/justin-rhee/path-fence).
-Resolves a path all the way down first, then refuses the credential-shaped ones.
+Resolves a path all the way down first, then refuses the credential-shaped ones
 - [untrusted-read](https://github.com/justin-rhee/untrusted-read).
-Makes an agent treat a notes directory as data instead of instructions.
+Makes an agent treat a notes directory as data instead of instructions
 - [transcript-redactor](https://github.com/justin-rhee/transcript-redactor).
-Redacts shell output before your agent's transcript records it.
+Redacts shell output before your agent's transcript records it

 ## Checking that the work actually happened